2006 ball-tampering controversy: Reaction

 The International Cricket Council (ICC), England and Wales Cricket Board (ECB) and Pakistan Cricket Board (PCB) later affirmed that the decision to award the match to England was in accordance with the laws of cricket.
 However, it caused much debate in the cricketing world, with former cricketer Michael Atherton criticising Hair for not continuing the game.
-Nasser Hussain sided with Pakistan captain Inzamam-ul-Haq, saying that he would have done exactly what Inzamam did, while Steve Waugh backed the umpires' decision, saying "No-one is bigger than the game.
+Nasser Hussain agreed with Pakistan captain Inzamam-ul-Haq, saying that he would have done exactly what Inzamam did, while Steve Waugh backed the umpires' decision, saying "No-one is bigger than the game.
 The laws are there for a reason."
 Michael Holding described the umpires' initial penalty for ball tampering as "insensitive" and said that every law has room for flexibility.
 Imran Khan called Hair an "umpiring fundamentalist", and commented that "Such characters court controversy", while Wasim Akram called for Hair to be sacked.

 It was revealed in an ICC news conference on 25 August that after the game, Hair had offered his resignation from the ICC Elite Umpire Panel.
 In an e-mail entitled "The Way Forward" addressed to Doug Cowie, the ICC's umpire manager, and with apparent reference to an earlier conversation between the two which had not been made public by the ICC, Hair stated he would resign from his position in return for a non-negotiable one-off payment of US$500,000 directly into Hair's bank account.
-This was to be kept confidential by both sides.
+This was to be kept confidential by both teams.
 Hair was in contract with the ICC until March 2008, and the payment was said to compensate for the loss of future earnings and retainer payments.
 He subsequently revoked this offer.
 Hair had stated that the suggested sum was to be compensation for the four or more years he would have umpired for had the controversy not happened, which he claimed would be "the best years he had to offer international umpiring".
 Hair had previously suggested, however, in an April 2006 interview that he might give up umpiring at the end of the World Cup saying "I'm not so sure that after another 12 months I'll have the passion to keep enjoying it."
 In the press conference, the ICC's chairman Malcolm Speed did not offer any assurances about Hair's future.

 On 27 August, Hair responded to the release of the e-mails by stating that the ICC had been in negotiations with him prior to him sending them.
 He was quoted as saying: "During an extended conversation with Mr. Cowie, I was invited to make a written offer.
 The figure in the e-mail correspondence was in line with those canvassed with the ICC."
 The ICC however denied they had invited a claim.
 In a press conference on 28 September 2006 Hair reiterated that he never considered retirement.